• Skip to primary navigation

 Instructions

-• Soak urad dal and red kidney beans separately overnight or for at least 8 hours.
+• Rinse and drain urad dal and red kidney beans.
+Soak them separately overnight or for at least 8 hours.

-• Heat 1tbsp oil and 1tsp ghee in a pan; add the onions, ginger+garlic paste and green chilies.
-Cook till the onions are translucent, about 4~5 minutes.
+• While the lentils are cooking, heat oil and butter/ ghee in a medium size pan.
+Add the onions, green chilies, and ginger+garlic paste.
+Cook till the onions are translucent and lightly browned around the edges, about 4~5 minutes.

-• Add the tomato puree, ground cumin, ground coriander, red chili powder, pepper and salt.
+• Add the tomato puree, red chili powder, ground cumin, ground coriander, and salt.
 Simmer the mixture until oil starts to separate around the edges, about 8~10 minutes.

 • To the cooked dal and beans mixture, add the onion-tomato gravy and cook on pressure for another 1~2 whistles.
 Turn off the heat and let the pressure come down.

-• For the final tempering: heat the butter in a small pan, add the Kashmiri red chili powder, garam masala and cilantro.
+• Optional final tempering: heat 1 tablespoon butter in a small pan, add ½ teaspoon each of Kashmiri red chili powder, garam masala and 2 tablespoons of chopped cilantro.
+Pour this over the cooked dal just before serving.

 Tried this recipe?Mention @cooks_hideout or tag #cookshideout!